salvatoreraccardi/ORB1T-V19.0-ALPHA/README.md

 OBJEX V19.0 is designed for those who develop IoT projects.
 All the sensors and basic parts, no soldering needed.

+**What is OBJEX?**

+OBJEX is an "startup" maybe (I don't know, it's early to say).
+Currently, it's a set of experimental IoT projects.
+Every project has a different name, for example, ORB1T.

 ### What is it?

 ORB1T V19.0 is designed for those who develop IoT projects.
 This development board includes all sensors and base parts, no soldering needed.